Drones are becoming ever more popular and with it comes new opportunities. Want to make money with a drone? Now is certainly the time!

 Building a drone business is the most lucrative way to make money with your drone.

 How do you start and get successful in the drone service business industry?
-Pick a niche and focus all your efforts into it.
+Pick a niche and focus all your efforts on it.
 If you want to make money with your drone, you must build your skills, relationships and build clients in that niche.
 Do not think you can do everything at once, especially if you are just starting out.
 The biggest mistake you can do is to dilute your efforts by spreading too thin.

 If you are just starting out and do not have spectacular flying or other skills specific to a niche, then you should pick a niche that is suitable for you.
 Real estate photography for example has a much lower barrier to entry in terms of skill compared to action sports cinematography or power line inspections.

-The amount you can charge your clients will of course, be directly proportional to your skill set, but remember that there is always a starting point to everything.
+The amount you can charge your clients will, of course, be directly proportional to your skillset, but remember that there is always a starting point to everything.
 You absolutely do not have to wait until you learn every possible skill before you can start your own drone service business.
-In fact serving customers is probably the best way to improve your existing skills and build your portfolio.
-You can always move into a different, more skill demanding work later on in your drone career.
+In fact, serving customers is probably the best way to improve your existing skills and build your portfolio.
+You can always move into a different, more skill-demanding work later on in your drone career.